bronygamedev/firstponyshooter/CONTRIBUTING.md

 Before you ask a question, it is best to search for existing [Issues](https://github.com/bronygamedev/firstponyshooter/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:
+If you still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [Issue](https://github.com/bronygamedev/firstponyshooter/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide project and platform versions (godot version, etc), depending on what seems relevant.

 We will then take care of the issue as soon as possible.